-We do not conceive of "rhetoric" in a pejorative sense, i.e. as if to imply unfounded or inaccurate claims.
-Rather, "rhetoric" refers to an organized set of claims, including ethical assertions, expressed with the purpose of convincing, framing an issue, and eventually constructing new social norms.
-While actors engaged in rhetoric are not prepared to change their own beliefs, public opinion and policymakers to whom rhetorical discourses are addressed can be convinced by the better argument.
-Under this perspective, the competition of discourses does not simply reflect antagonistic interests, but is itself a battlefield where conflicts take place.
-In the rhetorical war, ethical arguments can be effectively employed for tactical purposes.
+imply ungrounded or inaccurate claims.9 Rather, it refers to an organized set of claims, including ethical assertions, expressed with the objective to convince, frame an issue and eventually construct new social norms.10 While actors engaged in rhetoric are not prepared to change their own beliefs, the public opinion and policymakers to whom rhetorical discourses are addressed can be convinced by the better argument.11 Under this perspective, the competition of discourses does not simply reflect antagonistic interests, but is itself a battlefield where conflicts take place.12 In the legitimacy war, ethical arguments can be effectively employed for tactical purposes.

-Of course, the ability to frame an issue might not be the main indicator of the influence that a non-state actor has over international patent lawmaking.
-Power, calculated in terms of human and financial resources or in terms of personal connections with the political elite, arguably remains
+Of course, the ability to frame an issue might not be the main indicator of the influence which a non-state actor has over international patent lawmaking.
+Power calculated in terms of human and financial resources or in terms of personal connections with the political elite arguably remains the main indicator.
+For Stephen Gill and David Law, "pure persuasion is very rare, since normally the access to knowledge and funds is unequal".13 Some actors might be privileged enough to finance studies, organize demonstrations and coordinate campaigns that can positively influence the quality and dissemination of their rhetorical discourse.
+Nevertheless, as Susan Sell and Aseem Prakash established, the actors who favour a strengthening of international patent standards (mainly the